 Examples of pregnancy discrimination

 Anne notifies her employer on 26 May that she is pregnant.
 Anne is off sick for four weeks in July due to high blood pressure as a result of the pregnancy.
 Anne is then dismissed for her poor sickness record.
 Under her contract of employment she can be dismissed for over 15 day’s sickness in one year.
 In Brown v Rentokil IRLR 445 the European Court of Justice found that dismissing for pregnancy related sickness, even if a man could have been dismissed for the same period of sickness absence, is discriminatory.
-Therefore, Anne could argue that her dismissal was automatically unfair, that she suffered a detriment due to her pregnancy and that she has suffered direct and indirect sex discrimination.
+Therefore, Anne could argue that her dismissal was automatically unfair, that she suffered a detriment due to her pregnancy and that she has suffered direct and indirect discrimination.
 She may also have other claims that are unrelated to her pregnancy.

 Mary is in sales – she has a fantastic region and is one of the top performing sales people in the Company.
 During maternity leave the Company don’t tell her about any planned reorganisation but when she returns her area has been reorganised, her best clients given to another sales person and her earning potential slashed.
 There is no real reason given for the reorganisation.
 Mary can point to negative attitudes shown to her when she announced that she was pregnant.
-Mary’s choice on returning is to accept the changes or resign and claim sex discrimination, detriment and unfair dismissal.
+Mary’s choice on returning is to accept the changes or resign and claim maternity discrimination, detriment and unfair dismissal.

 Louise is a senior marketing manager.
 She is the only person working in that role in a small team.
 Soon after she goes on maternity leave the Company appoints a second senior marketing manager to the team.
 During her maternity leave the Company then decides that it only wants one senior marketing manager in the team and claims that the new role is different to that which Louise was previously doing.
 Louise refuses to be interviewed for what is essentially her old job and is dismissed as redundant.
 Under the special maternity rules governing redundancy during maternity leave Louise has a right to be offered any suitable job that is available.
-In our experience of this case the Tribunal had no hesitation whatsoever in finding this sex discrimination and unfair dismissal.
+In our experience of this case the Tribunal had no hesitation whatsoever in finding this sex discrimination (at that time) and unfair dismissal.
 The special rules on redundancy dismissals during maternity leave are set out below.
 This is a classic case of the Company considering that someone who was employed during maternity absence is better than the maternity leaver so they go through hoops to justify why they can dismiss the maternity absent employee.
 We note that the law on redundancy during maternity leave is very important and later in this article we deal with it in detail.

 Rachel is a secretary in an engineering company.
 She announces her pregnancy and the atmosphere changes.
 She begins to be sidelined, she is not invited to organise a conference which she has always previously done, she is not asked to attend a training course that others go on, her requests for time off for antenatal appointments are always met with distrust and granted grudgingly and comments are made such as ‘I don’t expect you will want to return’.
 She begins to suffer from high blood pressure caused by the stress of working in such an environment together with the anxiety of carrying her first child.
 She takes days off sick here and there and is told to attend a disciplinary hearing on the grounds of her not being committed.
 She brings a claim in while still employed in respect of suffering a detriment.